-Dot density symbology is one way to represent quantities within polygons on a map.
+Dot density symbology is one way to represent quantities in polygons on a map.
 With dot density symbology, the data you symbolize is not classified.
-Instead, quantitative values for one or more fields are represented as a collection of point symbols (typically solid circles or dots) within each polygon.
-Each dot represents a constant number of things, or people, or other quantifiable phenomena.
-The dots are equally sized, even when multiple fields are symbolized together within a layer.
+Instead, quantitative values for one or more fields are represented as a collection of point symbols (typically solid circles or dots) in each polygon.
+Each dot represents a constant number of things, people, or other quantifiable phenomena.
+The dots are equally sized, even when multiple fields are symbolized together in a layer.

 To mimic a natural data distribution, a good approach is to symbolize a fine-grained polygon dataset, such as United States counties, with dot density symbology using a completely transparent polygon symbol.
 Then, overlay this layer over a coarser-grained categorization polygon layer, such as the states in the United States, symbolized with single-symbol symbology.
 This gives a better indication of where people actually live than if the dot density symbology were applied to the coarser states polygons instead.
 An example is shown below.

 You cannot apply dot density to a layer in the 3D category of a scene, and you cannot drag a layer drawn with dot density symbology into the 3D layer category.
 For these reasons, you cannot specify real-world units for the symbol size of the dots.

 To draw a polygon feature layer with dot density symbology, follow these steps:

 - Select a feature layer in the Contents pane.

 - On the Feature Layer tab, in the Drawing group, click Symbology and click Dot Density.